Project ManagementEnquire now

 On-campus: Fees are invoiced on a monthly basis.

 Online: The first $1,490 is invoiced prior to the commencement of the course, and the balance is invoiced within 14-days of the course commencing.
-If you wish to pay for your fees through a payment plan, a payment of $375 is required to confirm your enrolment with the balance to be paid in 10 equal payments of $244.82 over a period of 10-months totalling $2,823.20.
+If you wish to pay for your fees through a payment plan, a payment of $475 is required to confirm your enrolment with the balance to be paid in 10 equal monthly payments of $234.85 totalling $2,823.50.

 On-campus: Fees are payable within 7-days of receiving an invoice from Dolph Business School.
 50% of your tuition fees are to be paid when the student accepts a place at Dolph Business School.
 The balance of the tuition fees is due 2-weeks before the commencement of Term 2.
 Fees for the workbooks is due 2-weeks prior to the commencement of the course.